 In This Section:

 The Academic Calendar is a Faculty of Arts & Science document that houses the most current information on the degrees, programs, and courses offered, as well as rules and regulations.
-The Academic Calendar is published once a year in late April, with updates from then on only for urgent unexpected changes or corrections.
+The Academic Calendar is published once a year in early to mid-May, with updates from then on only for urgent unexpected changes or corrections.

 Much of the information in the Calendar will be reflected elsewhere: for example, course descriptions can also be found on the Faculty Timetable, and a breakdown of completion of programs of study – and the degree – can be found on Degree Explorer.